Great value, colour energy monitor to help you control your energy consumption.

 Once you have attached the sensor to the meter (step 1), you need to connect the end of the lead to the transmitter.

-Depending on whether you have a CT or LED sensor, the connector will be slightly different, but simply connect it to any of the holes on the bottom of the sensor.
+Simply connect the connector to any of the holes on the bottom of the sensor.

 Now remove the back of the transmitter by pressing the button on the back and sliding the cover upwards.
 Remove the pullout battery tab and then replace the transmitter cover.

-As soon as the transmitter battery tab is removed it will start to transmit energy information to your display.
+Immediately after the transmitter battery tab has been removed it will start to transmit energy information to your energy display.

-The display will flash the upper part of the screen until it receives a signal from the transmitter.
-Once you see the dial on the display, everything is connected and working.
+The display will flash the upper part of the screen until it receives a signal from the transmitter to show that it is in the progress of connecting.
+Once you see the dial on the display, everything is connected and working!